bhdirect-ebooks/dev-docs/source/process/convert.md

 ## Partial

+Occasionally you may need to upload a title/volume to a set which has been previously converted & uploaded.
+The video below details steps to take in that instance.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/G3udL6Rrkco" frameborder="0" allowfullscreen></iframe>

 ## Navigating the Upload Process on VMWare (Windows)

-Running _**npm run build**_ on the Mac-side command line (in the project folder of your book title) will add new directories and files to your project directory, and all these files are important for the conversion/upload process.
+Running **_npm run build_** on the Mac-side command line (in the project folder of your book title) will add new directories and files to your project directory, and all these files are important for the conversion/upload process.

 Working in the VMWare environment can be a bit tricky.
 Below are a few steps for avoiding obstacles that deal with permissions and other scripting requirements.